Jakub-Szymkowiak/gops/README.md

 # Game of Pure Strategy

-This was created as a solution to a Linear Programming assigment at University of Warsaw.
+This was created as a solution to a Linear Programming assigment at the University of Warsaw.
 It is an attempt to recreate reasoning used in [Computer Solution to the GOPS](https://www.econstor.eu/obitstream/10419/98554/1/749748680.pdf) in Python.

 The script recursively calculates the payoff matrix for [GOPS](https://en.wikipedia.org/wiki/Goofspiel) and then uses linear programming solver provided in `` scipy.optimize`` to find the optimal strategy at the first move.